The FWC's hunter safety program uses this acronym - S.A.F.E. - to remind hunters to focus on these four major rules to prevent hunting accidents:

 Every firearm must be treated as if it is loaded.

-Pointing your firearm in a safe direction is also extremely important when getting into and out of a treestand, blind or boat.
-Every time you pick up a firearm until you safely put it down, be aware of where the firearm is pointing, and always point it in a safe direction.
+Safe Direction – The no. 1 rule of firearms safety is always point your firearm in a safe direction.
+Every time you pick up a firearm until you safely put it down, be aware of where the muzzle of your firearm is pointing, and always point it in a safe direction.
+This is extremely important when getting into and out of a treestand, blind or boat and when you are in or around your vehicle.

 Always be sure of your target and what lies beyond before pulling the trigger.
-Bullets from rifles and shot from shotguns always have the right of way.
-Before shooting, it’s important to be sure your target is properly identified as an animal that is legal to take and that there is not anything beyond the target that you are not willing to destroy.
-If you cannot be absolutely sure of both of these things, don’t take the shot.
-Once you pull the trigger, you can never bring that bullet or shot back.
+Before shooting, it’s important to 1) properly identify your target as an animal that is legal to take, AND 2) ensure there is nothing beyond the target such as a person, domestic animal, building or roadway.
+If you aren’t sure of both things, don’t take the shot.
+Once you pull the trigger, you can’t bring that bullet or shot back.

 Finger is outside the trigger guard until ready to shoot.
-Firearms never go off “by themselves.”
-Keeping your finger off the trigger until you are ready to shoot helps control when and where the firearm discharges.
-Safe, responsible hunters know how their firearms operate.
-They are very familiar with firearms safety and practice it – keeping the safety of their firearm on until just before they take a shot.
-And even though they use the safety, they never rely on it.
-Safe, responsible hunters keep their firearms pointed in a safe direction and keep their finger off the trigger until they are ready to shoot.
+Keep your finger off the trigger until you are ready to shoot.
+This will control when and where the firearm discharges.
+It’s also important to know how your firearms operate.
+Be familiar with your firearm’s safety and practice using it – be sure to keep the safety “on” until just before you take a shot.
+While you should use the safety, never rely on it.
+Safe, responsible hunters always keep the muzzle of their firearms pointed in a safe direction and their finger off the trigger until they are ready to shoot.

 Every firearm must be treated as if it is loaded.
-Firearms are not toys and can be very dangerous if not handled properly.
 All firearms must be treated with the respect due a loaded gun.

-Over the years, the dedicated volunteers who teach the FWC’s Hunter Safety program have done a remarkable job teaching young hunters to be safe and responsible.
-Even though very few hunting accidents occur, there is no excuse for any.
-Accidental hunting injuries can be prevented by hunters accepting responsibility, following the safety rules and taking the necessary actions to hunt safely.
+Over the years, the dedicated volunteers who teach the FWC’s hunter safety courses have done a remarkable job teaching students to be safe and responsible.
+Even though few hunting accidents occur, our goal is to prevent them all.
+This goal can be achieved if hunters follow the S.A.F.E. hunting rules every time they go afield.
+Safety is the responsibility of every hunter!